rurubound/arduino-shock-collar/README.txt

 	previous one.
 This if you hold down the remote button, the first packet received will return a 1, and subsequent packets a 2; if you release the button and press it again, the next packet will be returned with 1.

 	When a non-zero return code is received, the key, chan, command, and power values will be valid for that packet.
+(They are only updated when the method returns 1.)

 	Polls should not be more than about 100 microseconds apart, as the protocol relies on timing the length of pulses.